Part one of our mid-season review looked forward to the Christmas games.

 While the League One table has had Luton ahead of us for the last eight games it works on points accumulated and effectively ignores the number of games clubs have played.
 The starting point for my graph is the number of games played, not points at any particular time.
 It shows that Luton have never had more points than Sunderland when they are compared on a game by game basis.
 Our game(s) in hand, and we know we can’t bank on it (them), has always given us the possibility of catching up.
 That possibility still exists but our propensity to draw means it’s now extremely tight and Luton’s propensity to score means their goal difference has improved, whereas ours hasn’t.
 That gives Luton the edge but neither team can afford to slip up.

 In fact, it’s not a forgone conclusion that either team will make automatic promotion.
 With so many games left it’s not even a three horse race for the top two slots, which brings me back to part two of the mid-season review:

 …this Christmas saw the beginnings of a breakaway group.
 It comprises Portsmouth, Luton and Sunderland, with Barnsley (who have a game in hand over Charlton) looking to recover enough ground to join them.

-Looking at the current League table (left) a gap appears to seperate the top five from Peterborough and Donny, which means not only that Barnsley did catch up but that Charlton also did enough to stay with the breakaway group.
-However, Portsmouth, Luton and Doncaster each have a game in hand over Charlton while Barnsley and Sunderland have two.
+There was a gap seperating the top five from Peterborough and Donny, which meant not only that Barnsley did catch up but that Charlton also did enough to stay with the breakaway group.
+However, Portsmouth, Luton and Doncaster each had a game in hand over Charlton while Barnsley and Sunderland had two.
 Remember Charlton’s points per game ratio of 1.83?
-That’s quite a bit below the top four, making it a tough call as to whether the breakaway really does comprise five clubs rather than four.
+That was quite a bit below the other clubs at the top, making it a tough call as to whether the breakaway really did comprise five clubs rather than four.